stackbuilders/tutorials/tutorials/haskell/dotenv-hs/tutorial.md

 DB_PASS=
 ```

-This file contains all the *necesary env vars* for the configuration of the
+This file contains all the *necessary env vars* for the configuration of the
 connection with the database: the host, the port, the name of the database,
 the username and its password.
 Without these variables defined the application
 will be stopped before start.